 ♥ Choose seafood that is sustainable.
 Express your concern should you notice a threatened species offered by a seafood supplier, on a restaurant menu, or at a grocery seafood counter.

 ♥ Try to reduce/eliminate plastic containers, straws and bags from your life.
 Reuse and Recycle when possible.
+Figuring out recycling rules and deciding what to do with household garbage every day can be confusing, but there are some basics that can help make it easier.
+‘Plastic trash, what’s recyclable & what’s not’ Plastic Tide explains → Here However, recycling plastics doesn’t solve all the problems.
+Find inspiration from Art Transforming Trash and Emma Nelson’s 5 clever ideas to reduce the plastic in your life.
 If you live or work in an area that does not provide recycling pick-up services and/or has not yet adopted a plastic bag ban ordinance, get things going by voicing your concern and the community’s needs.
-[Check out Emma Nelson’s 5 clever ideas to reduce the plastic in your life]

 ♥ Appreciate and Respect the Beach.
 Don’t litter.
 Clean up after yourself.
 Don’t interfere with wildlife.
 Don’t remove rocks or coral.